thetiboru/projects/README.md

 Here are some of my favorite projects I've worked on throughout my years of development.
-Some of these projects are posted to show some skills I have learned, while others have been posted to show my progress.
+Some of these projects are posted to show skills I have learned, while others have been posted to show my progress.